 Koven has conducted extensive overseas research in conflict and post-conflict zones.
 His work employs cutting-edge quantitative and qualitative methods to answer pressing defense and homeland security questions.
 Specifically, he focuses on issues pertaining to counterinsurgency, counterterrorism, terrorism prevention and preventing/countering violent extremism, counter-narcotics, near-peer competition, unconventional warfare, resistance, security cooperation, transnational organized crime, operations in the information environment, weapons availability and conflict onset, post-conflict reconstruction, and the material and non-material sources of military power.
 Koven has received research funding from the U.S. Department of Defense (DoD), the U.S. Department of State, the DHS, the National Nuclear Security Administration and the U.S. Department of Justice, as well as from the Horowitz Foundation for Social Policy, the GWU and the UMD.
 A complete list of journal articles, book chapters and policy publications can be found on his personal website.

-In addition to his aforementioned academic affiliations, Koven regularly instructs Combating Terrorism Seminars at the Federal Law Enforcement Training Center in Charleston, SC.
-He has also lectured during Joint Special Operations University’s Special Operations Forces Interagency Collaboration Course, the Defense Intelligence Agency’s Advanced Counterterrorism Analyst Course at Joint Base Anacostia-Bolling, at the National Reconnaissance Office as part of the Executive Master of Public Management Program, and overseas as part of the Diplomatic Security Service’s Global Anti-terrorism Training Assistance/Special Program for Embassy Augmentation and Response Executive Forum on Foreign Terrorist Fighters Consultations.
-Moreover, Koven is also a frequent presenter during the various lecture series and conferences curated by the Strategic Multi-layer Assessment Branch of the DoD, as well as to myriad other U.S. government and university audiences.
-Finally, Koven routinely provides terrorism analysis on national and international media broadcasts.
+In addition to his aforementioned academic affiliations, Koven regularly instructs Combating Terrorism Seminars at the Federal Law Enforcement Training Center in Charleston, SC, during the Defense Intelligence Agency’s Advanced Counterterrorism Analyst Course at Joint Base Anacostia-Bolling, at the National Reconnaissance Office as part of the Executive Master of Public Management Program, and overseas as part of the Diplomatic Security Service’s Global Anti-terrorism Training Assistance/Special Program for Embassy Augmentation and Response Executive Forum on Foreign Terrorist Fighters Consultations.
+Moreover, Koven is also a frequent presenter during the various lecture series and conferences curated by the Strategic Multi-layer Assessment Branch of the DOD, as well as to myriad other U.S. government and university audiences.
+Finally, he routinely provides terrorism analysis on national and international media broadcasts.

 - The George Washington University, Ph.D., Political Science, 2017